 Is Aeropress better than French Press?
 Aeropress brews cleaner and produces more prominent flavors while being portable and easy to clean.
 Regarding taste, the AeroPress is slightly better than the French Press.

 After questioning all my coffee enthusiast friends and being one myself about their thoughts on both devices, I gathered why some preferred the French Press over the AeroPress and vice versa.

-Let’s start by taking a look at how the AeroPress and the FrenchPress measure up to each other in terms of price point, servings yielded, brew times, use of a paper filter, and travel capability.
+Let’s start by looking at how the AeroPress and the FrenchPress measure up to each other in terms of price point, servings yielded, brew times, use of a paper filter, and travel capability.

 Comparing Flavor & Quality of Aeropress and French Press

-When it comes to taste, I would choose the AeroPress every time.
-Because it uses filters, the coffee produced is crisper and cleaner than the French press.
-There are stainless steel Aeropress filter you can purchase if you wish your coffee to be a bit richer.
+When it comes to taste, I will choose the AeroPress every time.
+Since it uses filters, the coffee produced is crisper and cleaner than the French press.
+You can purchase stainless steel Aeropress filters if you wish your coffee to be a bit richer.

 Pros and Cons of AeroPress and French Press